software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 3. Add a CategoryController controller class and a method for rendering the category submission form
 4. Add a method for the CategoryController class that saves the category to the database

-for the _third user story_, the Developers came up with the following tasks:

-1. Add a Thymeleaf template for listing the added categories
-2. Add a method for rendering the categories list for the CategoryController class
-3. Add a link to the category list page to the navigation bar

 The tasks for the fifth user story will be covered in the [Communication between frontend and backend](#communication-between-frontend-and-backend) section.

 {: .note }